 Admission to the Music Technology concentration is very competitive.
 Continuation in the program also requires extended effort, both in terms of creative projects and in the acquisition of concepts and skills.

 All applicants to the Music Technology program must submit a portfolio containing representative examples of their original creative work in order to be considered for admission.
-At least three musical compositions on which the applicant has worked should be included with their application and sent directly to the Admissions Office, along with their application to the University.
-Applicants completing the online Common App should still send their portfolios in hard copy to the Admissions Office, with their name and date of birth clearly printed on the cover letter.
+At least three musical compositions on which the applicant has worked should be included with their application and submitted to the Admissions Office via SlideRoom, along with their application to the University.
+Applicants completing the online Common App should still submit portfolios to the Admissions Office.
 Portfolios will be reviewed by a faculty committee and should be in a form that best represents the music.
-For example, the candidate can submit an audio CD (highly recommended) or printed scores (if available) of their original compositions, lead sheets of original songs, or DVDs of projects for which they have composed the music.
-A DVD of a live performance of the applicant’s music is also acceptable.
+For example, the candidate can submit audio files (highly recommended) or scores (if available) of their original compositions, lead sheets of original songs, or video files of projects for which they have composed the music.
+A video of a live performance of the applicant’s music is also acceptable.
 Compositions that involve computer-processed or -generated sounds are strongly encouraged, as composition with a computer is a primary focus of the program.